-Header image courtesy of @kaye.dong (Instagram)
+Header image courtesy of @kaye.dong (via Instagram)

-The newest addition to the coffee scene is Press The Button Coffee’s logo is designed by acclaimed Japanese artist Chalkboy, a joint effort that originated when the owners and artist kept fortuitously meeting at culture fairs around the world.
-Check out the cute logo printed on the glass doors of the café!
+Creative fun fact: Press The Button Coffee’s logo is designed by acclaimed Japanese artist Chalkboy, a joint effort that originated when the owners and artist kept fortuitously meeting at culture fairs around the world—check out the cute logo printed on the glass doors of the café!

 Press The Button Coffee, G/F, 132A Ki Lung Street, Sham Shui Po

 An open café that looks like it was carved out of a wall, this tiny sanctuary is hidden deep within the maze of Sham Shui Po.
-There’s not a lot to see: just a coffee counter and a cement bench on the other end of the shop, but that’s exactly what makes the minimalistic café so appealing.
+There’s not a lot to see: It’s just a coffee counter and a cement bench on the other end of the shop, but that’s exactly what makes the minimalistic café so appealing.
 Any drink you order will come with a little slip of paper bearing an inspirational quote of the day.
 Why not enjoy your coffee with a side of positive encouragement?

 Coffee of the Day, Shop B, G/F, 172–174 Tai Nan Street, Sham Shui Po